 Here's how it works.
 Submit your request for a RDD kit here, and we will send you stickers, awareness postcards, a flyer and instructions.
 Collect $5 per participant who elects to wear jeans on Friday 2/28 or Saturday 2/29 to support BSF's mission.
 Share stickers and awareness postcards with friends, teachers, classmates, and colleagues.
 Post your pics on social media and spread the word using hash tags #BarthBlueGenes, #WRDD2020, and #Morein2020.

 BSF is a donor-driven and volunteer-powered organization!

-Please make a gift in honor or in memory of someone to help us provide critical support and funding for research that will save lives and end suffering from Barth syndrome.
+Please make a gift in honor or in memory of someone with Barth syndrome or near to the cause today to help us provide critical support and funding for research that will save lives and end suffering from Barth syndrome.
 Thank you!